Last Titanic Survivors

-This will be a short and very exciting week, since we begin the second half of our school year.
+This will be a very exciting week, since we begin the second half of our school year.

 We will begin our unit of Transportation.
 Students will be learning vocabulary that relates to transportation.
 They will be identifying different ways of transportation and reading informational articles to compare the speed and effectiveness of each vehicle.